KhronosGroup/glTF-External-Reference/explainers/README.md

 [![Join the forums](https://img.shields.io/badge/discuss-in%20forums-blue.svg)](https://community.khronos.org/c/gltf-general)

-glTF Reference Format (glTFX) is the specification for a new file type in the glTF ecosystem for efficient composition of multiple glTF assets.
+glTF External Reference Format is the specification for a new file structure in the glTF ecosystem for efficient composition of multiple glTF assets.

-This section explainers many aspects of the specification.
-It was developed prior to written the glTFX Specification documents and frequently presents multiple solutions that the specification editor team may choose to restrict.
+The explainers in this section discuss many aspects of the capability.
+The work was done as prototypes to identify and investigate potential solutions to some of the known problems with complex scenes.
+It was developed prior to a written specification and may not reflect the solution choosen by the specification developers.

+For the purpose of the prototype examples the file extension _.gltfx_ was used.
+This is not a requirement on any future specification nor commitment to use this designation or format.

-These documents are not the specification.
+Note: These documents are not the specification.

 ## Explainers